orybossman/Seema-s-Divine-Brew/README.md

             font-family: Arial, sans-serif;
             margin: 0;
             padding: 0;
-            background-image: url('your-background-image.jpg'); /* Replace 'your-background-image.jpg' with the actual path to your background image */
+            background-image: url('path/to/your-background-image.jpg'); /* Replace with the actual path */
-            background-size: cover; /* Adjusts the background image size */
+            background-size: cover; /* Adjusts the background image size to cover the entire viewport */
             background-repeat: no-repeat; /* Prevents the background image from repeating */
             background-position: center; /* Centers the background image */
             color: #fff; /* Set text color to white for better visibility on dark background */